 The close ties between Germany and Mongolia stretch back to the 1920s and are rooted in part in the special relationship that existed between the German Democratic Republic (GDR) and the Mongolian People’s Republic.

 Since its democratic rebirth in 1990, Mongolia has developed a close partnership with the reunified Germany, one that encompasses all areas of political, economic and cultural life.
 Mongolia regards Germany as its leading partner in the European Union.
 The two countries promote democracy and human rights in the international arena, particularly within the United Nations.
-They share a commitment to security engagement in Afghanistan.
+They share a commitment to security policy engagement in Afghanistan.

 The basis for relations is provided by the joint declaration on comprehensive partnership of 5 September 2008 and the agreement on cooperation in the area of raw materials, industry and technology of 13 October 2011.